justinbleach/saml-client/README.md

 ## ADFS

-To configure ADFS to work with this library, you should:

-In the MMC snap-in for ADFS, add a Relying Party Trust with the following properties:
+To configure ADFS to work with this library, you should go to the MMC snap-in for ADFS and add a Relying Party Trust with the following properties:

 * In the Identifiers tab, add a Relying Party Identifier that will match the one you'll provide when initializing `SamlClient`.
 * In the Endpoints tab, add the url that will process SAML responses to the list, using `POST` for the Binding value.